Ports in the back panel of mainboard

 5. HDMI port (High-Definition Multimedia Interface)

-It is a port for connecting to projectors, has a higher resolution than VGA port.
-HDMI ports are usually black and have 19 pins.
+The HDMI port connects to projectors and has a higher resolution than the VGA port.
+HDMI ports are typically black and have 19 pins.

 HDMI port